Read the Answers to Some of Our Most Frequently Asked Questions

 - Can teenagers use Invisalign?

 Yes!
-Teens can absolutely be candidates for Invisalign.
+Teens can be candidates for Invisalign.
 In fact, Invisalign has created a line of aligners to meet the unique needs of teenagers.

 Invisalign Teen aligners have compliance indicators on them (tiny blue dots which fade away after the aligners have been worn for two full weeks) to help teens remain on track with their treatment.